CHUNSOKNA1997/smart-parking-system/docs/KHQR_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Done!

-The KHQR service is complete.
+The payment service is complete.
 Just add your Bakong credentials to `.env` and start using it!

-**See full documentation:** `services/khqr-service/README.md`
+**See full documentation:** `docs/services/payment-service/README.md`